nautechsystems/nautilus_trader/docs/concepts/data.md

 Bar types can also be classified as either *standard* or *composite*:

-- **Standard**: Generated from granular market data, such as quotes or trade ticks.
+- **Standard**: Generated from granular market data, such as quotes or trades.
 - **Composite**: Derived from a higher-granularity bar type through subsampling.

 ### Defining standard bars